rstudio/rstudio-docker-products/connect/README.md

 1. Two versions of R
 2. Two versions of Python
 3. Posit Professional Drivers
-4. RStudio Connect
+4. Posit Connect

-Note that running the RStudio Connect Docker image requires the container to run using the `--privileged` flag and a valid RStudio Connect license.
+Note that running the Posit Connect Docker image requires the container to run using the `--privileged` flag and a valid Posit Connect license.

-> IMPORTANT: to use RStudio Connect with more than one user, you will need to
+> IMPORTANT: to use Posit Connect with more than one user, you will need to
 > define `Server.Address` in the `rstudio-connect.gcfg` file.
 To do so, update
 > your configuration file with the URL that users will use to visit Connect.
 > Then start or restart the container.

 ## Configuration

-The configuration of RStudio Connect is made on the `/etc/rstudio-connect/rstudio-connect.gcfg` file, mount this file as volume with an external file on the host machine to change the configuration and restart the container for changes to take effect.
+The configuration of Posit Connect is made on the `/etc/rstudio-connect/rstudio-connect.gcfg` file, mount this file as volume with an external file on the host machine to change the configuration and restart the container for changes to take effect.